11 - Translation

 - What is the name of the ribozyme within the 80S ribosome?

 Overview of Translation

 Translation in prokaryotes and eukaryotes occurs in three stages (see figure 11.8):

-- During initiation, the large and small ribosomal subunits assemble with the mRNA that is to be translated and with an initiator tRNA that has an anticodon specific for the start codon.
+- During initiation, the large and small ribosomal subunits assemble near the start codon within the mRNA that is to be translated and with an initiator tRNA that has an anticodon specific for the start codon.
 Once all translation components have assembled correctly, the initiator tRNA is located at the P site (see below) within the ribosome.

-- The ribosome moves or translocates along the mRNA in the 5’ to 3’ direction, reading the nucleic acid sequence of the mRNA as triplet codons, converting the nucleic acid sequence into a polypeptide chain.
-During elongation, three tRNA binding sites within the assembled ribosome are important for protein synthesis.
+- The ribosome translocates (moves) along the mRNA in the 5’ to 3’ direction, reading triplet codons within the mRNA, converting the codon sequences into an amino acid chain.
+During elongation, three tRNA binding sites within the ribosome are used.
 These tRNA binding sites are the: